 Primary or secondary teacher-education students should be prepared to travel for up to two hours to their placement schools (calculated using data from the Transport Information Line).

 The University reserves the right not to place a student in a Professional Experience in any instance where the performance, personal or professional conduct of the student does not meet the required standard, regardless of whether the student is enrolled in a Professional Practices unit of study.

 Prerequisites for placement registration

 Before being placed in Professional Experience settings, preservice teachers must provide documentation that demonstrates they have completed coursework related to matters of child abuse and sexual assault within the guidelines of the NSW Child Protection legislation.
-Students enrolled in the faculty's programs are able to satisfy the preplacement standard required of their registering body by completing units of study within their respective courses.
+Students enrolled in the school's programs are able to satisfy the preplacement standard required of their registering body by completing units of study within their respective courses.

-Prior to their first Professional Experience placement, students in all of the faculty's teacher-education programs must also provide proof they have applied to have a Working With Children Check (WWCC).
+Prior to their first Professional Experience placement, students in all of the school's teacher-education programs must also provide proof they have applied to have a Working With Children Check (WWCC).
 The MyPrac database will reject any attempted registration unless it includes a WWCC reference number.
 Applying for a WWCC is free for student teachers.

 Registration on the MyPrac database requires all teacher-education students to provide evidence they have been trained in managing anaphylaxis.
 The free, online course, Anaphyaxis e-training, designed by the Australian Society of Clinical Immunology and Allergy satisfies the requirements of the registering professional body for all preservice teachers except for those enrolled in early-childhood programs.
 The course takes about 15 minutes to complete.
 The certificate of completion should be printed and taken with you to your school on the first day of your placement.